Inventory Stela

-The Inventory Stela (also known as Stela of Khufu's Daughter) is an ancient Egyptian commemorative tablet dating to the 26th Dynasty (c.
-670 BC).
-It was found in Giza during the 19th century.
-The stela presents a list of 22 divine statues owned by a Temple of Isis, and goes on to claim that the temple existed since before the time of Khufu (c.
-2580 BC).
+The Inventory Stela, also known as the Stela of Khufu's Daughter, is an ancient Egyptian commemorative tablet dating back to the 26th Dynasty (circa 670 BC).
+It was discovered in Giza during the 19th century.
+The stela lists 22 divine statues belonging to a Temple of Isis and asserts that the temple existed long before the reign of Khufu (circa 2580 BC).

 Discovery

 The stela was discovered in 1858 at Giza by the French archaeologist Auguste Mariette, during excavations of the Isis temple, next to queen's pyramid G1-c.
 The tablet was found close to the Great Sphinx of Giza.

 Description

 The original size of the tablet is unknown, since it was already damaged at the time of its discovery.
 The creation of the stela can be dated back to the 26th Dynasty, the Saite period, around 670 BC.
 The Inventory Stela is made of limestone and decorated with a commemorative inscription and a so-called apparition window.
 The apparition window names 22 divine statues of different deities, the statues are claimed to have been part of the temple's belongings.
 The statues are figuratively depicted and their material and size are also described.

 The commemorative text is engraved on the U-shaped frame around the apparition window.
 It praises the gods Isis, Mistress of the pyramids and Osiris, Lord of Rosta.
 After this, the inscription claims that the Isis temple was already at its place before the pyramids had been erected and that the temple was discovered by Khufu east of the Great Pyramid, beside the "house of Harmakhis" (the Sphinx).
 Then it claims that Khufu first "built the temple of Isis anew" and then built a pyramid for the "king's daughter Henutsen".
 Finally, the goddess Isis is praised and again entitled as "mistress of the pyramids".